-Laurence Olivier found himself becoming increasingly annoyed with William Wyler's exhausting style of film-making.
+Sir Laurence Olivier found himself becoming increasingly annoyed with Director William Wyler's exhausting style of filmmaking.
 After yet another take, he is said to have exclaimed, "For God's sake, I did it sitting down.
 I did it with a smile.
 I did it with a smirk.
 I did it scratching my ear.
 I did it with my back to the camera.
 How do you want me to do it?"
 Wyler's retort was, "I want it better."
-However, Olivier later said these multiple takes helped him as a succeed as a film actor.
+However, Olivier later said these multiple takes helped him learn to succeed as a movie actor.

-Merle Oberon and Laurence Olivier apparently detested each other.
-Legend has it that when William Wyler yelled "Cut!" after a particularly romantic scene, Oberon shouted back to her director about her co-star "Tell him to stop spitting at me!"
+Merle Oberon and Sir Laurence Olivier apparently detested each other.
+Legend has it that when Director William Wyler yelled "Cut!" after a particularly romantic scene, Oberon shouted back to Wyler about Olivier, "Tell him to stop spitting at me!"

-Producer Samuel Goldwyn felt that script was too dark for a romance movie, so he asked several writers to do a rewrite on the script, including a young John Huston, who said that the script needed no rewrite, it was perfect as it was.
+Producer Samuel Goldwyn felt that script was too dark for a romance movie, so he asked several people to do a re-write on the script, including a young John Huston, who said that the script needed no re-write, it was perfect as it was.

-David Niven dreaded the film not only because he was playing a thankless, secondary role, but because he dreaded working with William Wyler again.
+David Niven dreaded this movie not only because he was playing a thankless, secondary role, but because he dreaded working with Director William Wyler again.
 Merle Oberon was uncomfortable working with Niven after their year long love affair ended in 1936.

 Los Angeles - April 5, 1939: Samuel Goldwyn has withdrawn "Wuthering Heights" from the entire province of Quebec.
 Quebec censors demanded deletions because certain sequences dealt with divorce and infidelity, situations long frowned upon by the Quebec board.
 Goldwyn refused to make the cuts.
 Whether the picture will play in other provinces is not known.

-In one scene, William Wyler insisted that David Niven break down.
-When Niven told him his contract said he would never have to cry on camera, Wyler didn't believe him.
+In one scene, Director William Wyler insisted that David Niven break down.
+When Niven told him his contract said he would never have to cry on-camera, Wyler didn't believe him.
 Niven got the contract and the "no crying" clause was in there.

-Laurence Olivier later admitted his first takes were full of overacting and "extravagant gestures."
-William Wyler stopped him: "Do you think you're at the Opera House in Manchester?"
-Olivier answered with all his disdain for films: "I suppose this anemic little medium can't take great acting."
+Sir Laurence Olivier admitted his first takes were full of overacting and "extravagant gestures".
+Director William Wyler stopped him: "Do you think you're at the Opera House in Manchester?"
+Olivier answered with all of his disdain for movies: "I suppose this anemic little medium can't take great acting."
 He was humbled when the entire cast and crew, including Wyler, burst out laughing.

-Gregg Toland rejected the typical Hollywood soft-focus, one-plane depth and strove for razor-sharp black-and-white images.
-To achieve the maximum contrast between shadow and light on this film, he used high-powered Technicolor arc lamps and a film stock four times faster than customary without an appreciable increase in graininess.
-He achieved the mood Wyler wanted for the picture by using candle-like effects, keeping the characters partially in darkness before coming fully into the light at climactic moments, and shooting from a low angle to capture the ceilings of the sets, emphasizing the confining loneliness of Wuthering Heights.
+Cinematographer Gregg Toland rejected the typical Hollywood soft-focus, one-plane depth, and strove for razor-sharp black-and-white images.
+To achieve the maximum contrast between shadow and light on this movie, he used high-powered Technicolor arc lamps and a film stock four times faster than customary without an appreciable increase in graininess.
+He achieved the mood Wyler wanted for the movie by using candle-like effects, keeping the characters partially in darkness before coming fully into the light at climactic moments, and shooting from a low angle to capture the ceilings of the sets, emphasizing the confining loneliness of Wuthering Heights.

-The time-setting of the novel, the early 19th century, was updated to about 1841 because Samuel Goldwyn and his designers thought the later period's off-the shoulder gowns would showcase Merle Oberon and the other female stars to greater effect.
+The time-setting of the novel, the early nineteenth century, was updated to about 1841 because Producer Samuel Goldwyn and his designers thought the later period's off-the shoulder gowns would showcase Merle Oberon and the other actresses to greater effect.

 Animal lovers were incensed when they read in a press release, that to keep the barnyard noises from overwhelming the soundtrack, the animal trainer had snipped the vocal cords of the ducks and geese on the set.